-Decorative schemes with stones of contrasting colour, including imported marble, became popular from the 17th century.
+Decorative flooring with stones of contrasting colours, including imported marble, became popular from the 17th century.
 Many period properties still retain this original feature, and it is one that will likely last forever with some proper maintenance.
+Find out how to repair and maintain your original stone floor – and how to clean and seal a stone floor, too, for once the repair work is done.

 Don’t lift original stone floors